kiki-morozova/watkit/test_packages/algebra/pkg/math_utilsv0.1.0/README.md

 # math_utils
 includes simple math functions for wasm, that are especially useful for low-level development, but aren't built into WAT.
->**note:** this package will be updated with more useful functions as they are needed (feel free to send recommendations to the author!).
+>**n ote:** this package will be updated with more useful functions as they are needed (feel free to send recommendations to the author!).

 ## functions